- Introduction to Clinical Research Training

 Monitored Academic Status indicates that a student requires closer monitoring by the School.
 MAS is designed primarily as a program for remediation tailored to an individual student’s special challenges and/or needs.
 Each student on MAS is strongly encouraged to work with his or her Academic Society to remediate academic difficulties and to employ all available resources of the School to address issues that may have contributed to his/her academic difficulties.

-Ordinarily students will be automatically placed on Monitored Academic Status for one or more of the following reasons:
+Ordinarily students will automatically be placed on Monitored Academic Status for one or more of the following reasons:

 - Three or more marginal satisfactory grades in preclerkship courses;